 - 1. Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive.

 - 2. Click Option Drivers (button).

-- 3. Click 8.Install IRST Driver > Yes.
+- 3. Click 8./9.Install IRST Driver > Yes.

 - 4. Click Next.

 - 5. Click in the check box to accept the license and click Next.

-- 6. Next > Next
+- 6. Next > Next.

 - 7. Click Restart to restart the computer.

-- 8. Run the Intel® Rapid Storage Technology Application app from the Apps screen.
+- 8. Run the Intel® OptaneTM Memory and Storage Management application app from the Apps screen.

 See the following pages for more information if you have set your system for a RAID.
-After setting up a RAID system and installing the Intel® Rapid Storage Technology Application, DO NOT uninstall the IRST driver or Intel® Rapid Storage Management Application.
+After setting the SATA mode to Intel® OptaneTM and installing the Intel® Rapid Storage Technology application, DO NOT uninstall the IRST driver or Intel® OptaneTM Memory and Storage Management application.